PolyglotSymposium/breakable_toys/README.md

+# Gosoon
+## JSON serializer/deserializer for Golang

+This project is not intended to be a supremely useful JSON library.
+It is just a breakable toy by two aspiring Gophers.

-# How I installed go:
+### How I installed go:
 ```
 # Get gvm
 bash < <(curl -s -S -L https://raw.githubusercontent.com/moovweb/gvm/master/binscripts/gvm-installer)